-5.1 Phase 1: Measuring angular velocity and observing how it decays across the two shafts.
+4.1 Phase 1: Measuring angular velocity and observing how it decays

+Remove the string from the axle.
+Attach the set of four weights to the outer end of each horizontal shaft.
+Keep the aluminum masses with screws on the outermost and innermost sides (Fig. 3) and the brass masses sandwiched in between.
+The two sets should be symmetric across the two shafts.
 Tighten the weights strong enough that they do not fly off when the axles rotates.
-Start the Physlogger app, make the necessary configuration and start a new session.
-Give the axle a twist with your hand and observe the waveform develop on the Physlogger's desktop.
+Start the PhysLogger app, make the necessary configuration and start a new session.
+Give the axle a twist with your hand and observe the waveform developed on the PhysLogger's desktop.
 Once the axle has slowed down and approached rest, save your data and open Matlab.